 If the tenant does not pay after the expiry of this notice, our enforcement agents will visit the tenant at the address where the rent is due.
 At all times our enforcement agents will aim to take payment in full from the tenant on the first visit.

-Where the tenant does not make payment, we would request the landlord's approval to remove the goods.
+Where the tenant does not make payment, or default on an arrangement we would request the landlord's approval to return to the premises and remove the goods.
 Where this action is required, we will arrange the removal and sale.
-After attendance, we will send the landlord a written report of action taken or make contact by phone if urgent instructions are required.

 FAQs on CRAR